AceDataCloud/MidjourneyAPI/docs/midjourney_imagine_api_integration_guide.md

 As we can see, for the previous image in the upper right corner, we have again obtained four similar photos.

-At this point, we can select one of them for a refined enlargement operation.
-For example, if we choose the fourth one, we can pass `action` as `upscale4`, and then pass the current image's ID again through `image_id`.
+At this point, we can select one of them for a detailed upscale operation.
+For example, if we choose the fourth one, we can pass `action` as `upscale4` and use `image_id` to pass the current image's ID again.

 ![](https://cdn.acedata.cloud/jk9ohl.png)

 > Note: The `upscale` operation takes less time compared to `variation` in Midjourney.

-The returned result is as follows:
+The return result is as follows:

 ```json
 {